NickDanDavidson/iipip-pset1/README.md

 # Project 1 - Intro to Interactive Programming in Python
 ## Rock-Paper-Scissors-Lizard-Spock

-Submitted Fall 2012.
-This is my very first programming project, submitted to Rice University's online offering of its Introduction to Interactive Programming in Python (IIPIP).
+This was my very first programming project, submitted to Rice University's online offering of its Introduction to Interactive Programming in Python (IIPIP).

 This is a command-line implementation of the game Rock-Paper-Scissors-Lizard-Spock.